-Resolutions to be brought before the Annual Meeting must be sent to the Resolutions

-Chairperson (see Article 5, Section 2 c), before the June Board Meeting prior to the Annual Meeting.
+Resolutions to be brought before the Delegates at the Annual Meeting must be sent to the Resolutions Chairperson (see Article #5, Section #2 C), before the June Board Meeting prior to the Annual Meeting.
 Resolutions brought to the Resolution Chairperson before the June Board Meeting must receive a simple majority for passage.
-Resolutions not submitted to the Resolution Chairperson before the June Board Meeting must be brought before the voting delegates and receive a seventy- five percent (75%) favorable response of voting delegates present in order to bring the resolution to the floor for discussion.
+Resolutions not submitted to the Resolution Chairperson before the June Board Meeting must be brought before the voting delegates and receive a seventy- five percent (75%) favorable response of voting Delegates present in order to bring the resolution to the floor for discussion.
 Following discussion these Resolutions must receive a simple majority for passage.
-Resolutions can be initiated by any District in good standing, Association committees, Association Board of Directors, and Councils in good standing.
+Resolutions can be initiated by any District in good membership standing, Association Committees, Association Board of Directors, and Councils in good membership standing.
+Councils with a majority of their Districts as active voting members shall be considered as in good membership standing.

-Resolutions passed by the voting delegates at the annual meeting will be added to the AISWCD Resolution Book for use by the AISWCD Employees, Officers and members to further the efforts of Conservation by the AISWCD.
+Resolutions passed by the voting Delegates at the Annual Meeting will be added to the Association Resolution Book and become effective immediately for use by the Association Employees, Officers and Members to further the efforts of Conservation by the Association.